 - improve transportation, especially in under-served communities, and

 - reduce carbon emissions and other types of air pollution.

 A year-long policy development process encouraged input from stakeholders and the public.
 The final TCI policy, along with other efforts, would help our state meet the requirements of its Global Warming Solutions Act.

 The Georgetown Climate Center facilitates the TCI's regional policy design.

 - Executive Office of Energy & Environmental Affairs (EEA)

 - Department of Environmental Protection (MassDEP)

 TCI Fact Sheet

-Cap-and-invest is a policy tool that has been used in the United States and around the world to limit the total amount of emissions from an industry or the whole economy.
-This document provides an outline of the cap-and-invest program and the policy design process.
+Cap-and-invest is a policy tool used around the world.
+It aims to limit emissions from certain industries or sectors of the economy.
+This document outlines the cap-and-invest approach and policy design process.